New video: Traffic stop leads to gunfire; woman shot by East Feliciana deputy

 Trending News

-Perkins was hit in the hand and in the mouth according to her attorney, Ron Haley.
+The driver, Jolisa Perkins, was shot in the hand and in the mouth according to her attorney, Ron Haley.
 He also said that Perkins only took off because the deputy approached her car with his gun already drawn.

-Perkins' attorney, Ron Haley, released the following statement Monday morning.
+Ron Haley released the following statement Monday morning.

 “On Saturday January 28th, Jolisa Perkins was stopped for a routine traffic violation by the East Feliciana Parish Sheriff Office.
 During the course of the stop a Sheriff's Deputy escalated the incident by attempting to physically remove Ms. Perkins from her vehicle.
 This unwarranted physical contact prompted Ms. Perkins to hit the accelerator on her vehicle.
 The result of what should have been a routine encounter was 15 live rounds fired at Ms. Perkins' vehicle.
 Fortunately, she was only struck in the hand.